guyfridge/etcd_backup/README.md

            slearn: cep-project2
 ```
 - Press 'esc' + ':wq' to save and quit the YAML file
-## Generate a Certificate and Private Key for Authentication as user4
+## Generate a Certificate and Private Key for Authentication as user4 in the Worker Nodes
 - From the master node
 ```
 sudo vi /etc/ssl/openssl.cnf